Minot, North Dakota: Media

 Minot has several media outlets.
 KMOT-TV, KXMC-TV and the Minot Daily News report on local news daily.
 KCJB-AM, KHRT-AM, and Prairie Public have some local news content, but no active journalists.

 Radio

-Minot is served by 15 radio stations (12 FM, three AM).
+Minot is served by 15 radio stations (3 AM, 12 FM).
 Bottineau-based Programmer's Broadcasting owns KTZU and KWGO, along with KBTO of Bottineau.
 Prairie Public Radio operates KMPR FM 88.9, a community broadcaster based in Burlington operates a low-power FM station, and the remainder are nonprofit Christian stations, of which only KHRT is local.

-iHeartMedia owns and operates all the commercial stations licensed to Minot itself: KCJB 910 (classic country & talk), KRRZ 1390 (classic hits/talk), KYYX 97.1 (country), KIZZ 93.7 (Top 40), KMXA-FM 99.9 (AC), and KZPR 105.3 (mainstream rock).
+iHeartMedia owns and operates all the commercial stations licensed to Minot itself: KCJB 910, KRRZ 1390, KYYX 97.1, KIZZ 93.7, KMXA-FM 99.9, and KZPR 105.3.
 This concentration of broadcasting in the hands of a single owner has led to criticism.